-Just a brief not about club taxes.
-Doing an audit actually covers most of the work which needs to be done to get your taxes done, which is making sure your records are correct.
+Just a brief note about club taxes.
+Doing an audit covers most of the work which needs to be done to get your taxes done, which is making sure your records are correct.
 Once it is complete, there are just a couple more things your treasurer will need to do to get your taxes prepared.
-They will need to do a final check to make sure the information on the 1099 forms your broker sends agrees with the information you will report on your taxes.
-We will cover this topic in more depth when we do the tax prep webinars but just to give you an idea.
+They will need to do a final check to make sure the information on 1099 forms your broker sends agrees with the information you will report on your taxes.
+We will cover this topic in more depth when we do the tax prep webinar but just to give you an idea.
 There are several types of 1099's.
 Your club should receive them by February 15 but check your brokers website for their latest information on when to expect them.
 Forms 1099 DIV and 1099 INT report the amount of dividends and interest you've received.
 Sometimes there is information on them that will mean last minute adjustments are needed to your bivio records.
 They include things like: Qualified versus Non Qualified Dividend Split Dates on end of year dividend payments Possible reclassification of dividend income If you have sold any stocks during the year, you will also receive a 1099 B. This is where your cost basis and capital gains are reported.
 You will need to double check to make sure they are the same as what your bivio records show.
 The work you did on step 5 of the audit should have found any issues you needed to address so your treasurer won't have to take time to address them when the tax forms are ready.
 It can be complex and take a long time to fix problems with cost basis.
 The sooner you find out about them, the more time you have available to get any help you need.

 Filing taxes is mandatory for all clubs.
 It does not matter how much income you've made or how long you've been in existence.
-The good news is that once your records are all correct, actually preparing your taxes is a very quick process.
+The good news is that once your records are all correct, preparing your taxes is a very quick process.
 You answer a few questions and press a button.

-Then you review the forms, send them in and distribute them to your members They are due by March 15.
+Then you review the forms, send them in and distribute them to your members They are due by March 15, 2021.

 All the more reason to get in the habit of spending time in January getting your records corrected so you can prepare the forms quickly when you have your 1099's and the bivio tax program becomes available in February.

 So that's how to do an audit.

 If you've followed our recommendations for keeping your club record keeping as simple as possible, you'll be able to complete your checks very quickly.
 If you have any questions as you're going through yours, the quickest way to get an answer is to email us with details at support@bivio.com.
 Please send actual copies of any brokers reports you are comparing to and make sure to identify the specific issues you have questions about.
+If you entered any questions during this webinar or in advance that were specific to your club that I haven't addressed, send them to us in support and we can help you work through them.

 The bivio tax program will be available in early to mid February.

-We'll also be doing a webinar about how to prepare your club taxes on February 12.
-You can sign up now for it at www.bivio.com/club_cafe bivio is the most popular program used by investment clubs to do accounting and annual tax preparation Join us at:
+We'll also be doing a webinar about how to prepare your club taxes on February 11.
+You can sign up now for it at www.bivio.com/club cafe